enjoyintheheat/schematicspy/README.md

 # SchematicsPy

-SchematicsPy angular-like Python library, that helps you with boilerplate code.
+SchematicsPy lightweight angular-like Python library, that helps you with boilerplate code.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.